Pseudoangiomatous stromal hyperplasia (PASH)

-Learn about PASH - a benign (non-cancer) breast condition - including symptoms, diagnosis and treatment.
+Learn about PASH – a benign (not cancer) breast condition – including how it’s diagnosed, symptoms and treatment.

 PASH is diagnosed using a range of tests.
 These may include: